BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Trigger.ExpireConversation/README.md

 You can get the results use this syntax `${turn.expire}`

-> [NOTE] : After trigger changed the acticity type as ExpireConversation , Bot received activity type name copy to expire class ReceivedType property ("ReceivedType": "message") for the reference purpose.
+> [NOTE] : Bot received activity type name copy to expire class ReceivedType property (ex : Message Activity copy to "ReceivedType": "message") for the reference purpose.
+After trigger changed the acticity type as ExpireConversation.

 ![expireconversation](https://user-images.githubusercontent.com/16264167/147636049-6b378d96-3895-432a-ba87-230c72277e2a.png)